rvk-utd/hanna/modules/hanna-css/README-lib.md

 ### Type `WarningOpts`

-The `WARNING_*` misins accept an options object a their second argument.
+The `WARNING_*` mixins accept an options object as their second argument.

 **`WarningOpts.pos?: 'before' | 'after'`**

 Default: `'before'`

-Controls into which pseudo-element the `message` content is rendered.
+Controls into which ::pseudo-element the `message` content is rendered.

 **`WarningOpts.always?: boolean`**